What’s In Real Milk And Meat,

 And What They Can Do For You!

 With the exception of butter, no other food has been subjected to such intense demonization in recent years as red meat, particularly beef…"Beef causes heart disease," say the Diet Dictocrats.
-"Beef causes cancer, particularly colon cancer…," 1 they warn.
+"Beef causes cancer, particularly colon cancer…," 1 they say.
+But does it?

 Built-In Colon Protectors